Vlad-404/photo-portfolio/README.md

 The following fonts were chosen:
 * For page name:
     - [Black Ops One](https://fonts.google.com/specimen/Black+Ops+One?selection.family=Black+Ops+One&category=Display&preview.text_type=custom&sidebar.open=true) goes with Open Sans and Roboto
+* For accents:
+    - [Montserrat](https://fonts.google.com/specimen/Montserrat) for titles and accents
 * For all of the text:
     - [Open Sans](https://fonts.google.com/specimen/Open+Sans?query=open+sans) for regular text